Jennifer Syme: Death

 On the night of April 1, 2001, Syme attended a party at the home of musician Marilyn Manson.
 After being driven home by another party guest shortly before dawn the following morning, she left her home, reportedly to return to the party.
 She drove her Jeep Grand Cherokee into a row of parked cars on Cahuenga Boulevard in Los Angeles.
 She was partially ejected from the vehicle and died instantly.
 She was 28 years old.
-Keanu Reeves, Dave Navarro, Scott Coffey, Anthrax's guitarist Scott Ian, and David Lynch acted as pallbearers at Syme's funeral, who was eulogized to the sound of Barbra Streisand's "Higher Ground" and Bette Midler's "Wind Beneath My Wings" as Lynch screened a series of snapshots from Syme's life at the Good Shepherd Church in Beverly Hills.
+Reeves, Dave Navarro, Scott Coffey, Anthrax's guitarist Scott Ian, and David Lynch acted as pallbearers at Syme's funeral.
+Syme was eulogized to the sound of Barbra Streisand's "Higher Ground" and Bette Midler's "Wind Beneath My Wings" as Lynch screened a series of snapshots from Syme's life at the Good Shepherd Church in Beverly Hills.
 She was buried next to her daughter at the Westwood Village Memorial Park Cemetery in Los Angeles.

-David Lynch dedicated his 2001 film Mulholland Drive to Syme in the closing credits.
+While Syme and Reeves had broken up shortly after the stillbirth of their daughter, Reeves told investigators that they were back together.
+On April 1, 2001, they had brunch together at Crepes on Cole in San Francisco.
+The next day, after Syme's mother told him about the accident, Reeves called the Los Angeles County Coroner's Office and asked, according to Lt.
+Mac Willie, "if Jen Syme was there."
+Reeves offered to identify the body, but he was told that she had already been identified.

-An investigation into the collision found that Syme was not wearing a seatbelt and was intoxicated at the time of the collision.
+An investigation into the collision found that Syme was not wearing a seatbelt.
 Police found two rolled-up dollar bills that contained a white, powdery substance, and two bottles of prescription drugs: a muscle relaxant and an anticonvulsant.
-Syme's mother told police her daughter had recently sought treatment for back pain from an earlier automobile collision, and for depression stemming from her daughter's stillbirth.
+Syme's mother told police her daughter had recently sought treatment for back pain from an earlier automobile collision a few days before her death, and for depression stemming from her daughter's stillbirth.
+Cocaine was later found in Syme's blood.

-While Syme and Keanu Reeves had broken up shortly after the stillbirth of their daughter, Reeves told investigators that they were back together.
-On April 1, 2001, they were brunching together at Crepes on Cole in San Francisco.
-The next day, Reeves called the Los Angeles County Coroner's Office and asked, according to Lt.
-Mac Willie, "if Jen Syme was there."
+Aftermath

+Lynch dedicated his 2001 film Mulholland Drive to Syme in the closing credits.

 In April 2002, Syme's mother, Maria St. John, sued Marilyn Manson for wrongful death, for giving Syme "various quantities of an illegal controlled substance" and for "instructing [Syme] to operate a motor vehicle in her incapacitated condition".
 Manson denied responsibility, stating that the lawsuit was "completely without merit".
-The case was dismissed in May 2003.
+The case was dismissed at St. John's request in May 2003.

+Manson depicted Syme in a painting titled "A Daughter without a Mother and a Mother without a Daughter (in Memory of Jen)".